 Location: Upper Level, Overseas Passenger Terminal, The Rocks

-Monopole.
 Sydney is doing extremely well in the wine-bar-with-delectable-food setting.
-The dark and elegant theme here with elegant, long, stool-lined counter runs from the kitchen to bar, and the walls are lined with bottles.
-Try the house-cured beef pastrami, made from beef tongue, curled on a spelt crouton with pillowy goat’s curd plus pickle.
-Their calamari is served with a black sausage puree complemented with fresh broad beans.
+The dark and elegant theme here with an elegant, long, stool-lined counter that runs from the kitchen to the bar, and the walls are lined with bottles.
+Try the house-cured beef pastrami, made from the beef tongue, curled on a spelled crouton with pillow goat’s curd plus pickle.
+Their calamari is served with a black sausage purée complimented with fresh broad beans.

 Location: 71A Macleay St, Potts Point NSW

-Rockpool Bar & Grill.
-Run by one of Australia’s best-known chefs, Neil Perry truly earned his reputation through elevating Australian cuisine to previously unimaginable heights.
+Run by one of Australia’s best-known chefs, Neil Perry truly earned his reputation by elevating Australian cuisine to previously unimaginable heights.
 The restaurant is housed in a 1936 Emil Sodersteen – designed Art Deco skyscraper.
-Here you can order delicious introduction to Australia’s bounty, from freshly-shucked Sydney oysters to free-range chicken and dry-aged beef cooked in a rotisserie oven.
+Here you can order a delicious introduction to Australia’s bounty, from freshly-shucked Sydney oysters to free-range chicken and dry-aged beef cooked in a rotisserie oven.
 You won’t want to miss this one.

 Location: 66 Hunter St, Sydney NSW 2000, Australia

-Four in Hand.
 This gutsy pub-side restaurant boasts a loyal local following and incites new ones due to its honest cooking.
 Colin Fassnidge’s bistro is a rather unfancy yet fantastic dining experience.
 The menu is filled with immaculate renditions of nose-to-tail food.
-The pub-style have décor, a wall-long mirror bordered by an inky drawing of a squid, is a comfy and sophisticated match for the food.
+The pub-style have decor, a wall-long mirror bordered by an inky drawing of a squid, is a comfy and sophisticated match for the food.

 Location: 105 Sutherland Street, Paddington NSW 2021

-Sokyo (Japanese).
-Treat yourself and your companions or family to one of Sydney’s top Japanese restaurant and see why it’s the go-to place for those looking for an authentic Japanese food.
-Indulge yourself to be lost in the world of Chef Chase Kojima and his impeccable union of traditional craftsmanship with a state-of-the-art take on contemporary flavour.
-Delight yourself at a chilled out environment with fantastic sounds of the resident DJ while enjoying delectable Japanese inspired dishes.
+Treat yourself and your companions or family to one of Sydney’s top Japanese restaurants and see why it’s the go-to place for those looking for authentic Japanese food.
+Indulge yourself to be lost in the world of Chef Chase Kojima and his impeccable union of traditional craftsmanship with a state-of-the-art take on contemporary flavor.
+Delight yourself in a chilled-out environment with the fantastic sounds of the resident DJ while enjoying delectable Japanese-inspired dishes.